-The Nordic Defence Cooperation (NORDEFCO) consists of Denmark, Finland, Island, Norway and Sweden.
+The Nordic Defence Cooperation (NORDEFCO) consists of Denmark, Finland, Iceland, Norway and Sweden.
 The overall purpose of NORDEFCO is to strengthen the participants’ national defence, explore common synergies and facilitate efficient common solutions.

 Here you can read more about the coorperation activities, the NORDEFCO organisation, aims and objectives, Vision 2025, the history and background of NORDEFCO and third nations’ involvement.